-If you've ever experienced the vibrant nightly craft markets of Luang Prabang in recent years you will no doubt have seen lots of examples of Lao 'story cloths'.
+If you've ever experienced the vibrant nightly craft markets of Luang Prabang you will no doubt have seen lots of examples of Lao 'story cloths'.

-I recently came across a few story cloths that I collected on my first visit to Laos and decided to find out more about them.
-In those days they were just selling the pieces of cloth - but over the years they've begun incorporated them into quilts, bags and cushion covers to cater for the tourist market.
+Going through my collection of textiles the other day I came across a few story cloths that I collected on my first visit's to Laos 20 years ago, and decided to find out more about them.
+In those days there were just a few talented Hmong artisans just selling the pieces of cloth - but over the years women have begun incorporated them into quilts, bags and cushion covers to cater for the tourist market.

 Research suggests that the story cloths came about when the Hmong who fled the conflict in Laos during the 1970's, streamed into refugee camps in Thailand and began making embroidered pictures or images.
 There are a couple of the theories as to why the story cloths were created.
 One theory was that as the Hmong in the camps became increasingly in touch with books, including illustrated English language, the aid agencies used these books as a way of encouraging literacy through sewing (The embroidering of English words on some cloths backs this up).